raoulmillais/node-fu/README.md

 * Initialises a new git repo
 * ready.js for continuous linting and compiling
-* jessie and jezebel for continuous behaviour testing
+* jessie and jezebel for automated continuous behaviour testing with Jasmine
 * Prefilled npm package definition with necessary dependencies
 * Standard project structure (bin,lib,spec,support)
 * Makefile